DhavalDalal/long_story_solution/ReadMe.md

 	In order to process both, small and big JSON for faster response time of the app, I want to migrate to GSON library from existing Jackson and JSON libraries being used.
 	```

+	You may refer to help on migrating to GSON library in spring Boot and other related articles [here](https://github.com/DhavalDalal/long-story/blob/main/HELP.md#configuring-spring-boot-to-use-gson-instead-of-jackson).

 	#### Story #6 Cache National Stock Service Calls
 	Due to increasing volume of users and the increase in the cost of making API calls to the National Stock Service, the PO has decided to stop real-time calls to the National Stock service for a ticker, instead a call is made only once in a day, i.e., after the close of market.